 Early October 1973, Mum's family picked up Dad and Mum and headed to Tullamarine Airport.
 Sadly, we had to stay back with family as there was no more room in the car.
 Dad was going back to see my Nonna.
 He was really sad and missing his Mum and all his family that maybe a trip back home might be what he needed.
-Financially times were really tough, but they borrowed the money as Dad really needed to go.
+Financially times were a little tough, but they borrowed the money as Dad really needed to go.

 Dad flew with Alitalia Airlines and I have just recently found a photo of Mum and her family outside waiting to say goodbye to Dad who was already on the plane.
 Luckily in 1973 at Tullamarine there was an outside area that you could wave goodbye to your loved one.
 These days you can wave all you like, but they can't see you.
 I'm not sure why they took that viewing platform away as it felt more special.

 When Dad eventually reached Fiumicino Airport in Rome, he was exhausted and not feeling very well, but still managed to buy a postcard and write a few words on it to Mum to let her know that he had arrived safe and that he was thinking of us.
 We recently found a letter that Nonna had written to Mum and told her how happy she was that she would be seeing Dad again.
 She also said to tell him that his brothers and nephew would be picking him up from Rome.
 By the time the letter had arrived, Dad had already left.
 There were no mobiles like today, but fate would make Dad miss the second plane to go to Palese Airport in Bari.
 He was sitting there tired and sad until he saw his nephew run over and jump on him with excitement.